clintonhalpin/common-tests/README.md

 images should have alt text

 # Routes

-[ routes ] should be accessible by a URL
+...routes should be accessible via a URL ...routes.states should be accessible via a URL

 # Javascript

-should render something without javascript
+should render something basic without javascript

 # Forms

-should be able to tab all form elements should have label for all form controls (e.g. input, select etc.)
+should be able to tab between form elements should have label for between form controls (e.g. input, select etc.)

 # Contrast
 should have a suitable contrast

 # Devices

-should work with a screen reader should be able to navigate with a keyboard only
+should work with a screen reader
 ```

 ### Performance